 The process then follows with a thorough observation and analysis of the natural patterns of the landscape: what do the natural ecosystems of your bioregion look like; what climate are you in; are you on flat terrain or on hillside; what type of soil have you got; how much sun and rain do you receive seasonally; where do the winds come from; have there ever been any records of fires, frost or floods in the surroundings…?

 → This analysis allows us to recognise the influences we face, ensuring we work with Nature rather than against it.

 Once we have gained a good understanding of the land, we can develop a proposed concept design.
 It includes the analysis, inter-connection and initial placement of elements.
 This is done according to the landscape analysis and passive flows of energy, such as gravity.

 → We thereby create closed-loop systems where the output of an element becomes the input to another one, avoiding waste and creating sustainable and resilient biosystems.

 The last step is to issue the detailed design.
 This is when we list a selection of plants (+/- animals) adapted to the project, develop a project implementation plan as well as a maintenance plan.

 → This provides clear guidelines for implementing the design and looking after the landscape until it reaches maturity.

-Veganic Permaculture therefore differs from traditional permaculture through avoiding the intentional use of animals and their by-products.
-It absolutely values and integrates the role of animals as part of a balanced ecology, but does not rely on the exploitation of domesticated or wild animals for our benefit.
+So where traditional permaculture often integrates chicken and other farm animals for meat, eggs and other commodities, veganic permaculture does not rely on the use of animals and their by-products.
+It absolutely values and integrates the role of domesticated or wild animals as part of a balanced ecology, but does not seek to utilise their products or services for our benefit.

-Veganic permaculture is therefore perfect not only for vegans but also for any people who decide not to keep domesticated animals as part of their permaculture project.
-And it may be because of a lack of time, energy, skills, financial implications, or simply because they don’t want responsibilities or because they periodically travel.
+Veganic permaculture is suitable for anyone who may decide not to keep domesticated animals as part of their permaculture project, either because of a lack of time, energy, skills, financial implications, or simply because they don’t want responsibilities or may periodically travel.